bytecodeio/period_over_period_implementations/README.md

      can self-serve <span class=SpellE>PoP</span> analyses in <span class=GramE>an Explore</span>.
 Developing additional fields (unless you create a&nbsp;<span class=SpellE>yesno</span>&nbsp;<span class=SpellE>LookML</span>
-     field on which to filter, as in the examples above) or&nbsp;<a href="https://docs.looker.com/reference/liquid-variables" target="_blank">Liquid</a>&nbsp;implementation
+     field on which to filter, as in the dashboard example) or&nbsp;<a href="https://docs.looker.com/reference/liquid-variables" target="_blank">Liquid</a>&nbsp;implementation
      is not required.<o:p></o:p></span></li>
 </ul>